Exploring Tokyo’s Tattoo-Friendly Public Baths

-Here’s a list of tattoo friendly Sentō in Tokyo (near famous tourist place, Asakusa).
+Here’s a list of tattoo-friendly Sentō in Tokyo (near the famous tourist area, Asakusa).

-Established around the end of the Edo period around 150 years ago.
-Thanks to the blackish brown colored natural hot spring water, you become warm from inside.
-There’re open-air baths and a beautiful mural of Mt.
+Established around the end of the Edo period, about 150 years ago, this hot spring offers natural blackish-brown spring water that warms you from the inside.
+It features open-air baths and a beautiful mural of Mt.
 Fuji.

 Address